Goonga Pehelwan: Synopsis

 The inspiration for the documentary came from a news article that one of the directors, Vivek Chaudhary, had come across.
 The article discussed Virender Sing, a deaf and mute wrestler who, at the time, despite being a World Champion and Deaflympics Gold Medalist, was fairly unknown to the country.
 The biopic follows Singh's journey in his attempts to represent India at the Rio Olympics 2016.
 One aim of the film is to bring to light as well as rectify the inequality in treatment and opportunities that disabled athletes receive.The filmmakers have filed a number of Right to Information (RTI) appeals and a Public Interest Litigation (PIL) in the making of the film.

 Accolades

 The film was the winner of the 62nd National Film Award for 2014 in the Best Debut Film of a Director (Non-Feature) Category.
-Itwas selected as the opening film of the Indian Panorama at the International Film Festival of India, Goa.
+It was selected as the opening film of the Indian Panorama at the International Film Festival of India, Goa.
 Goonga Pehelwan received a special mention at the International Documentary and Short Film Festival, Kerala, 2014, and was screened at the VIBGYOR International Film Festival.
 The film also won Best Film awards at the International Film Festival for Persons with Disabilities, 2015 (organized by NFDC) and the We Care Film Festival, 2015.